Covid 19 coronavirus: How strong brand reputation can mean survival during economic downturns

 "If you are a resilient brand, [people] have greater faith in your ability to deliver."

-Foodstuffs had two of its supermarket brands - Pak'nSave and New World - feature in the top 10 list of companies in New Zealand with the strongest brands.
+Foodstuffs had two of its supermarket brands - Pak'nSave and New World - featured in the top 10 list of companies in New Zealand with the strongest brands.

 Dominic Quin, Foodstuffs group general manager of marketing and customer experience, said building trust within a corporate was about "doing what you say you will do and delivering on that".